 Most of the time we don’t even think about how we move.
-We don’t need to - by adulthood we know how to physically move ourselves around so well that it’s automatic.
+We don’t need to - by adulthood, we know how to physically move around so well that it’s automatic.
 But when your brain can’t work out how to move your body properly it can be incredibly frustrating.
 Whether you’re trying to recover from an injury or just improve your golf swing, it can take a great deal of time for your mind to learn or relearn movements, even with professional assistance.
-But through the use of motion tracking tech one company is looking to better connect the brain with the body.
+But through the use of motion tracking technology one company is looking to better connect the brain with the body.

 Latella Neuro-muscular Training Systems (LNTS) in conjunction with Devika are developing a motion capture suit and software that will be significantly more affordable than current systems.
 The system is leading the way for enhanced healthcare (such as paperless physiotherapy practices) as well as helping professional athletes improve their technique.

 Focusing on the simple concept of “connecting the brain to the body” the LNTS motion capture system will be the first of its kind.
-Using a motion capture suit developed by fellow startup Enflux, the system will be able to capture the movements made by people wearing the suit.
+Using a motion capture suit developed by fellow startup Enflux, the system will be able to capture the movements made by people wearing the affordable motion tracking suit.
 The information collected through this process can then be used to immediately collate physiotherapy results, improve rehabilitation programs, and enhance the performance of professional athletes.

 LNTS’ Skip Latella and Tommy Dee say that the motion capture and analysis system is the first of it’s kind.
 Motion capture technology has of course been around for years - but its hefty price tag (upwards of $30,000 USD) has prohibited anyone without significant financial backing from accessing it.
 In comparison the LNTS suit and software is only expected to cost a few hundred dollars, making it far more accessible to the average consumer or business.